Jewish Community Relations Council / Anti-Defamation League Holocaust Oral History project records

 This collection consists mostly of cassette tape recordings of oral histories and printed transcripts.
 There is also correspondence, release forms, photographs, contracts, and book proposals.

-- Jewish Community Relations Council (Organization)
+- Jewish Community Relations Council of Minnesota and the Dakotas (Organization)

 Conditions Governing Access